Let's stop #DirtyKenya from being one of the filthiest countries in the world!

 In July 2015, we started an online campaign against littering and illegal dumping in Kenya.
-Since then, our message has reached over 5 million people online, led to the creation of over 500,000 conversations and inspired thousands of positive actions across the country including the signature decision by the Government of Kenya to ban plastic carrier bags.
+Since then, our message has reached over 6 million people online, led to the creation of over 500,000 conversations and inspired thousands of positive actions across the country including the signature decision by the Government of Kenya to ban plastic carrier bags.

-We have also managed to conduct specialized public sensitization campaigns in five Kenyan towns of Limuru, Githogoro, Kilifi, Naivasha and recently Bisil in Kajiado.
+We have also managed to conduct specialized public sensitization campaigns in five Kenyan towns of Limuru, Githogoro, Kilifi, Naivasha, and Bisil and Ngong in Kajiado.
 These campaigns have been followed by major cleanups where thousands of volunteers and hundreds of organizations have participated.
 Our projects have also involved children under the age of thirteen who participate in a Clean Up Kenya clinic and football tournament which we organize after every cleanup.

 We have also written to over 1000 organizations operating in Kenya asking them to join our campaign with several hundreds joining us in projects we have held across the country.